 Eco-friendly lifestyle practices, based on the concept of ‘Sustainability’, have become the societal norm in the 21st century.
 It is an important concept that makes us aware of our own needs without compromising the ability of future generations to meet their needs.
 Sustainability helps us manage our natural resources, as well as manage our economic and social resources while protecting the integrity of the environment and living beings that inhabit it.

-When one talks about applying the concept of sustainability in laundry planning practices, it goes way beyond conventional eco-friendly practices.
+When one talks about applying the concept of sustainability in laundry designs and planning practices, it goes way beyond conventional eco-friendly practices.
 The idea is to find a universal solution that covers all aspects, rather than just fixing one niche problem.
-In a nutshell, eco-friendly practices in laundry planning can be interpreted as conserving energy and water usage, as well as focusing on reducing carbon footprint simultaneously.
+In a nutshell, eco-friendly practices in laundry designs and planning can be interpreted as conserving energy and water usage, as well as focusing on reducing carbon footprint simultaneously.

 Laundromats or commercial laundry businesses use traditional washing machines and dryers that cause a lot of wastage of water, while also consuming a vast amount of electricity to operate all the machines at the same time.
-The best way is plan a sustainable laundry planning set-up is to replace traditional machinery with new technology that can reduce water and energy consumption by 50-80%.
-Some interesting stats to note when sustainable laundry practices are implemented in laundry planning of commercial laundry businesses:
+The best way is plan a sustainable laundry designs and planning set-up is to replace traditional machinery with new technology that can reduce water and energy consumption by 50-80%.
+Some interesting stats to note when sustainable laundry practices are implemented in laundry designs and planning of commercial laundry businesses:

 The above stats clearly highlight how sustainable laundry practices can cause a significant impact on water, energy, and resource consumption in a positive manner.